Skip to content

 SEO and structure.
 A site built to be found by Google and AI search from day one is worth more than one that just looks nice.

-What it costs to keep a website running
+What does it cost to maintain a website each year?

 Then there is maintenance: updates, small changes, and the occasional new page.
 Some businesses handle this themselves, others keep their builder on a small retainer.
 Ask about this before you sign, so it is not a surprise later.

-When a cheap website is the right call
+When is a cheap website the right choice?

-If you are testing a brand-new idea, need a single page up this week, or genuinely have no budget yet, a DIY builder is a sensible start.
+A DIY builder is the right call when you are testing a brand-new idea, need a single page up this week, or genuinely have no budget yet.
 There is no shame in it.

 The trap is staying there too long.
 The moment your website is meant to bring in real customers and compete in local search, a template usually starts costing you more in lost inquiries than a proper build would have cost to make.